zhazheyu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Which parameters were tuned?
 How were they adjusted and why?

   A: 1.Tuning learning rate to 0.005.
 Because the original 0.001 is too small for 10 epoch.
 2. Batch size, 128, tuned to 256, but the effects are small.
-3. Dropout keep probability, tuned to small if found accuracy is oscillate during training process.
+3. Dropout keep probability, tuned to small but found accuracy is oscillate during training process.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?